Alfalfa: Toxicity of canavanine

+Raw alfalfa seeds and sprouts are a source of the amino acid canavanine.
+Much of the canavanine is converted into other amino acids during germination, so sprouts contain much less canavanine than unsprouted seeds.
+Canavanine competes with arginine, resulting in the synthesis of dysfunctional proteins.
+Raw unsprouted alfalfa has toxic effects in primates, including humans, which can result in lupus-like symptoms and other immunological diseases in susceptible individuals.
+Stopping consumption of alfalfa seeds can reverse the effects.

-Phytoestrogens in alfalfa and effect on livestock fertility
+Phytoestrogens and effect on livestock fertility

-Alfalfa, like other leguminous crops, is a known source of phytoestrogens, including spinasterol, coumestrol, and coumestan.
+Alfalfa, like other leguminous crops, is a source of phytoestrogens, including spinasterol, coumestrol, and coumestan.
 Because of this, grazing on alfalfa during breeding can cause reduced fertility in sheep and in dairy cattle if not effectively managed.

 Coumestrol levels in alfalfa have been shown to be elevated by fungal infection, but not significantly under drought stress or aphid infestation.
 Grazing management can be utilised to mitigate the effects of coumestrol on ewe reproductive performance, with full recovery after removal from alfalfa.
 Coumestrol levels in unirrigated crops can be predicted practically using weather variables.